This is an interesting tool that will basically allow you to start investing with as little as $5. But can you really make money with the Stash app?

 The other downside is that you actually need money to invest.
 Many people are looking for ways to actually “create” money, as in…an online job.
-For actually making money, I recommend Swagbucks.
-It's a consistent money-maker for doing small online tasks.
+For actually making money, you'll need to look somewhere else.

 Beginner Investors VS Pro Investors Using Stash

 Stash is an awesome app.
 It works well, the interface is intuitive, it makes investing easy (I cannot stress this enough—it really is a no-brainer), and it brings the business of stock brokers and Wall Street right to the tips of your fingers—which is very cool.

 Getting set up and verifying your identity takes a bit of time and effort—but once you get it all set up, you’re really good to go and don’t have much to worry about.

 If you are a pro investor with years of experience and know-how, then you might find this app clunky and overly simplistic.
 You might also grow tired of not having more options.